luisxcardozo/Image-Segmentation/README.md

-The Keras* driven overhead was eliminated by following this [step-by-step guide (with background)](https://github.com/luisxcardozo/Image-Segmentation/blob/master/ISBackground/Keras_background.md)
+The Keras* driven overhead was eliminated by following this [guide (with background)](https://github.com/luisxcardozo/Image-Segmentation/blob/master/ISBackground/Keras_background.md)

+Additional Opportunities were found with:
+- **3D op integration.** Previous tensorflow versions do not have MKL-DNN version of “Conv3D”, “Deconv3d” and “Maxpooling3D”, so it defaults to tensorflow’s naïve implementations, which are very slow.
+- **MKL-DNN primitive cache.** Tensorflow deallocated ops after every iteration and re-created them before the next iterations, consequently we have to re-create MKL-DNN primitive at every iteration.
+It is time consuming because JIT code generation in primitive creation is a heavy task.
+To address the problem, we use a global primitive cache (hash table) to store MKL-DNN primitive and resue the JIT code in the following iterations.

 # RESULTS
 Our engineers designed the elimination of inefficiencies in stages.
 Results shown in the following table.